Magic Bullet Blender Review 2021

 It gives two “comfort lip rings” as a compromise, but these need cleaning and storing too.

-Remember grabbing a ring along with your lid if you’re hurrying out the door with a smoothie in hand.
+Remember to grab a ring along with your lid if you’re hurrying out the door with a smoothie in hand.

 Cleaning is simple when you work quickly.